 People in the DiCarlo Lab

 Dr. DiCarlo was named Investigator at the M.I.T.
 McGovern Institute for Brain Research and Assistant Professor in the Department of Brain and Cognitive Sciences in 2002, and was promoted to full Professor and Department Head in 2012.
+He was named MIT's Peter de Florez endowed professor in 2015.
 He received his M.D. and Ph.D. in Biomedical Engineering from Johns Hopkins University in 1998 and did his postdoctoral work at Baylor College of Medicine from 1998 to 2002.
-His research group is focused on understanding the neuronal representations and computational algorithms that underlie visual object recognition in primates.
+His research group is focused on understanding the neuronal representations and computational mechanisms that underlie visual object recognition in primates.

 Lab Manager and Technical Assistants

-Kailyn received her BA in Psychobiology from Wheaton College in 2009.
-She is curently the Lab Manager and lead technician at the DiCarlo Lab at MIT.
+Kailyn joined the lab as the lab manager in 2010 and is curently the lead technician at the DiCarlo Lab at MIT.